Signed in as:

 Senator Harry Reid: then Dem Majority leader

-Sofia Shield: AFLA Founding Member
+Sofia Shield: AFLA Cofounder

 Margrit Polak Shield: AFLA President